ying-tang/help-documentation/_commontech/Customer_4.0.0.0r_Release_Notes.md

 ### Working with Images

-If you're planing to use your own licensed images, you'll want to see [this document](https://github.com/IBM-Blue-Box-Help/help-documentation/pull/704/files) for information about how to obtain Red Hat images and about how to upload and manage your images.
+If you're planning to use your own licensed images, you'll want to see [this document](https://github.com/IBM-Blue-Box-Help/help-documentation/pull/704/files) for information about how to obtain Red Hat images and about how to upload and manage your images.

 You'll want to see [this document](https://github.com/IBM-Blue-Box-Help/help-documentation/pull/706/files) for more detailed information about configuring your images.